monroews/EnvEngLabTextbook/ProCoDA/ProCoDA.rst

 When using the DO probe make sure that there *aren't any air bubbles* on the probe membrane.
 If you are aerating the sample place the probe as far from the air bubbles as possible.
 Air bubbles on the membrane will cause inaccurate readings.

  #.
-Connect a DO probe to one of the sensor ports on the ProCoDA box using the gold signal conditioning box.
+Connect a `DO probe <https://www.dfrobot.com/product-1628.html>`_ to one of the sensor ports on the ProCoDA box.
  #.
 Navigate to the ProCoDA Configuration tab and select |config_sensors| to configure the dissolved oxygen channel(s).
  #. **Select the DO probe from the sensor list** (This is important!
 Otherwise you will turn a different sensor into a DO probe!) and point the channel to the correct sensor port.
  #.
 Click on |sensor_DO| to calibrate the DO probe.